 Poor sleep — particularly shallow sleep that bypasses N3 — dramatically reduces this GH pulse.
 As we age, the proportion of time spent in slow-wave sleep naturally declines, which is one reason GH levels drop with age.
 Alcohol, late-night eating, and elevated blood sugar before bed all suppress GH secretion further.

-Peptides like Ipamorelin and CJC-1295 are growth hormone secretagogues — meaning they stimulate the pituitary gland to release more GH.
+Peptides like and are growth hormone secretagogues — meaning they stimulate the pituitary gland to release more GH.
 Taken at bedtime, they work synergistically with the natural GH pulse to amplify sleep-stage GH output.
 This makes them a popular tool in both sleep optimization and body composition protocols.

 Insulin and Blood Sugar: A Disaster in the Making

 Sleep deprivation impairs insulin sensitivity in ways that rival a poor diet.
-Studies show that after just 4 nights of sleep restriction:
+Studies show that after just 4 nights of sleep restriction.

 - Insulin sensitivity decreases by up to 25%